lhdatalab/lhdatalab.github.io/_posts/2016-03-15-nyc-subway-data.md

 project_link: 'https://github.com/lhdatalab/nycsubwaydata'
 button_icon: 'github'
 button_text: 'View on Github'
-lead_text: 'Conduct an experiment to answer the question "In New York City, do more people ride the subway when it is raining?
+lead_text: 'Conduct an experiment to answer the question "In New York City, do more people ride the subway when it is raining?"
-Yes, on average 183 more passengers per station."
+Yes, on average 183 more passengers per station.'
 ---